MD Course Descriptions | NYU Grossman Long Island School of Medicine | NYU Langone Health

 Critical Care Clerkship

-During the four-week, phase three critical care clerkship at NYU Langone Hospital—Long Island, students develop the knowledge, skills, and experience needed to care for critically ill patients.
-Students have the option to rotate in a specialty intensive care unit (medical, neonatal, pediatric, surgical) aligned with their career choice.
+During the four-week critical care clerkship at NYU Langone Hospital—Long Island, students develop the knowledge, skills, and experience needed to care for critically ill patients.
+Students have the option to rotate in an intensive care unit (medical, neonatal, pediatric, surgical) aligned with their career choice.

 Critical care clerkship responsibilities include daily teaching rounds and following, assessing, and treating critically ill patients and be an active member of the care team.
 This rotation also includes didactic sessions on important critical care topics.